• Skip to main content

 For a video about Nora Richard’s educational path, click here

-WES Lennox is sponsored by Mi’kmaq Confederacy of PEI and funded by the Department of Economic Growth, Tourism & Culture through the Canada-PEI Labour Market Agreement.
+WES Lennox is sponsored by Mi’kmaq Confederacy of PEI and funded by the Department of Workforce, Advance Learning and Population through the Canada-PEI Labour Market Agreement.